apollographql/spacex/README.md

 1. Join [The Space Dev's Discord Server](https://discord.gg/p7ntkNA) to receive the latest updates
 2. The Apollo DevRel team started up an [open sourced repository](https://github.com/apollographql/Space-Devs/issues) to create a GraphQL API for the LLv2.
   a.
 You can query the data of this graph [here](https://studio.apollographql.com/public/space-devs/home?variant=main)
-3. Join the [Apollo Discord Server](https://discord.gg/graphos) and we can help get you plugged in.

 ## Accessing this graph